encars28/ao3_history_copy/README.md

 ## How does it work?

-This program lets you make a security copy of your ao3 history and your marked for later page.
+This program lets you make a security copy of your <a href="https://archiveofourown.org">archive of our own</a> history and your marked for later page.
 It creates two documents, history.txt and marked_for_later.txt.
 Each of them contains all the urls of the works in your history and your marked for later page.

 #### Download folder